aragon/hack/docs/guides-agent-app.md

 ```
 You should see that in our case:

-**1.** Is the name of our organization.
+**1.** is the name of our organization.

-**2.** Is our organization's Agent app -- we are managing the permissions of our Agent app by allowing the Voting app to execute actions on behalf of it).
+**2.** is our organization's Agent app -- we are managing the permissions of our Agent app by allowing the Voting app to execute actions on behalf of it).

-**3.** Is the EXECUTE_ROLE.
+**3.** is the EXECUTE_ROLE.
 The EXECUTE_ROLE is a role defined in the Agent app.
 It allows an app or entity to transfer tokens (as well as some additional actions).

-**4.** Is our organization's Voting app -- we are granting permission to our Voting app to execute actions on behalf of our Agent app.
+**4.** is our organization's Voting app -- we are granting permission to our Voting app to execute actions on behalf of our Agent app.

-**5.** Is our Voting app again.
+**5.** is our Voting app again.
 We are giving it permission to re-grant or revoke the permission we have just given it.

 For more on how we handle permissions in Aragon, we encourage you to read through this [documentation](https://hack.aragon.org/docs/acl-intro).